WebIDauth/WebIDDelegatedAuth/README.markdown

 1. Checks if an authentication session cookie is present
 2. If 1. fails, it tries to authenticate via delegated WebID (see _Authentication\_Delegate_)
-3. If authentication is successful, it loads the corresponding foaf file
+3. If authentication is successful, it loads the corresponding WebID URI

         $auth = new Authentication($config) // $config is optional